Research & Development

 As the first U.S. nursery to specialize exclusively in green roof plants, Emory Knoll Farms, Inc. has been a leader in researching and studying plants for roof applications for over 10 years.

-Although we have long since developed a list of “staple” plants we grow every year, we are constantly trialing new plant species to determine their viability in green roof applications.
-On our own green roof, we have tested different types of plants including groundcovers, tall sedums, perennials (and biennials), grasses, and annuals.
-We have experimented with growing plants from seed, cuttings, and even bulbs.
-We’ve grown plugs, pots, quarts, and sedum mats.
-Our current selection of plants and sizes is based on our first-hand experience.
-We have also experimented with a variety of construction methods on our roof, using a layering system (i.e. built-in-place of individually supplied components), and using a number of different modular or grid systems.
-Over time, we have installed several different designs and tried a variety of maintenance schedules, to varying degrees of success; and our roof continues to evolve.
+Although we have developed a list of “staple” plants we grow for our inventory every year, we are constantly trialing new plant species to determine their viability in green roof applications.
+On our own green roofs, we have tested different types of plants including groundcovers, tall sedums, perennials (and biennials), grasses, and annuals.
+We have experimented with growing plants from seed, cuttings, and bulbs.
+We’ve grown plugs, pots, quarts, sedum mats, and green roof modules.
+Our current selection of plants and sizes is based on our first-hand experience of what works best.
+We have experimented with a variety of construction methods on our roof, using a built up layering system (i.e. built-in-place of individually supplied components), and a number of different modular or grid systems.
+Over time, we have installed several different designs and tried a variety of maintenance schedules, to varying degrees of success; and our test roofs continue to evolve.
 Our customers all gain the full benefits of our research and direct experience, both with plants and green roof systems.
-To see the latest plants that we have selected for use on green roof projects and the newest developments in our trials, please see our Catalog and News sections.
+To see the latest plants that we have selected for use on green roof projects, please see our Online Catalog.